Azure AD Domain Services

 The following features are available in Azure AD Domain Services managed domains.

-- Simple deployment experience: You can enable Azure AD Domain Services for your Azure AD tenant using just a few clicks.
-Regardless of whether your Azure AD tenant is a cloud-tenant or synchronized with your on-premises directory, your managed domain can be provisioned quickly.
+- Simple deployment experience: You can enable Azure AD Domain Services for your Azure AD directory using just a few clicks.
+Your managed domain includes cloud-only user accounts and user accounts synchronized from an on-premises directory.

 - Support for domain-join: You can easily domain-join computers in the Azure virtual network your managed domain is available in.
 The domain-join experience on Windows client and Server operating systems works seamlessly against domains serviced by Azure AD Domain Services.
 You can also use automated domain join tooling against such domains.

 - One domain instance per Azure AD directory: You can create a single Active Directory domain for each Azure AD directory.